Social Personal and Health Education Plan (SPHE)

 ● To learn about their own development and about their friendships and relationships with others.

 The development of relationships is an integral part of all curriculum subjects.
-Aspects of Relationships and Sexuality Education (RSE) are taught during SPHE, Religion, Science,
+Aspects of Relationships and Sexuality Education (RSE) are taught during SPHE, Religion, Science, implementation of the Code of Behaviour etc. An integrative approach towards RSE ensures that the children encounter RSE in a holistic manner rather than in isolation.

 1. Strands and Strand Units